A Guide to Female Self-Pleasure - Discovering Pleasure in Your Own Body

 Clitoral Stimulation

-Approximately 70 to 80% of female orgasms result from clitoral stimulation.
+The majority of female orgasms result from clitoral stimulation.
 Touch it directly with your fingers, stimulate the surrounding area in circular motions, vary the pressure and rhythm.
 Start with light stimulation and explore the intensity and rhythm that feel best for you.
 Using lubricant reduces friction and provides a more comfortable sensation.
+A common misconception is that you "must" touch directly, but many people find indirect stimulation through fabric more comfortable.
+There is no single correct approach - it is a process of finding your own answer.

 Using a Vibrator

 Vibrators provide a consistent rhythm and vibration that is difficult to replicate by hand.
 If you are using one for the first time, it is recommended to start with a small one with adjustable vibration intensity.
 Using a vibrator is not "cutting corners" - it is a tool for efficiently exploring your own body.
-(Books on self-pleasure can also be helpful)
+Books on self-pleasure can also be helpful.
+Concerns about "becoming dependent" or "losing sensitivity" lack strong evidence; sensitivity returns to normal once use is discontinued.

 Don't Fixate on Orgasm